 When a contractor files a mechanic’s lien against your property, it can feel like you are boxed in.
 The lien clouds your title, makes it difficult to sell or refinance, and puts you on the defensive.
 But the Pennsylvania Supreme Court’s decision in Terra Firma Builders, LLC v.
 King, 249 A.3d 976 (Pa.
 2021), provides an important defense that homeowners should know about.

-Pennsylvania’s Mechanic’s Lien Law, 49 P.S. section 1501 et seq., imposes strict procedural requirements on contractors who file liens.
-One of those requirements is that the contractor must file an affidavit of service proving that the lien claim was properly served on the property owner.
-This is the “perfection” requirement under 49 P.S. section 1505.
+Pennsylvania’s Mechanic’s Lien Law, 49 P.S. section 1101 et seq., imposes strict procedural requirements on contractors who file liens.
+One of those requirements is that the contractor must serve written notice of the filing on the property owner and file an affidavit of service within twenty days.
+This is the “perfection” requirement under 49 P.S. section 1502(a), which provides that failure to serve such notice or to file the affidavit within the times specified shall be sufficient ground for striking off the claim.

 In Terra Firma, the Supreme Court held that if a contractor fails to perfect the lien by filing the required affidavit of service, the property owner can challenge the lien at any time.
 There is no waiver.
 Even if the homeowner does not raise the objection until after trial has concluded, the court must strike the unperfected lien.